Bodybuilding As A Spiritual Path- A Spiritual Side Revealed [2023 updated]

 A silent side.
 A part of us that is powerful beyond all imagination, and a side of ourselves where all things are possible, and all hardships can be endured and overcome.
-Bodybuilding, on the surface, seems to relate almost exclusively with the physical.
-The body is developed through years of toil, struggle and self-sacrifice into a work of unmistakable art.
-Sadly, today it remains largely a superficial pursuit where the emphasis is so much on the end that the means falls by the wayside.
-Drugs take away the almost Sisyphean task of brutally hard training and rewards the user with instant gratification.
+Bodybuilding, or any endeavor bent on improving ones outer appearance, seems to relate almost exclusively with the physical but in it’s purest form, the body is developed through years of toil, struggle and self-sacrifice into a work of unmistakable art.
+Sadly, today it remains largely a superficial pursuit where the emphasis is so much on the ends that the means fall by the wayside.
+Drugs take away the almost Sisyphean task of brutally hard training with little in the way of tangible changes in the short term, and instead rewards the user with near instant gratification.
 The struggle then becomes a destructive one as one must risk more and suffer more to reach the higher levels as progress is determined not by the steadfastness of years but with the ability to procure and survive overwhelming amounts of drugs.
 Even in the natural bodybuilding and physique competition circle for most the culmination of the body as a true work of art is reserved for only specific times of the year, and in a competitive arena.
 While there may be no drugs involved the onus is on winning a competition and often health is compromised in other ways to help make this possible.
 After the period of competition for many caring for the body tends to wane falls until another season draws near.

 The ‘Ura’ and the ‘Omote’ The Inner and Outer Aspects Of The Spiritual Side Of Bodybuilding